-The FY2021 OMF budget is \$174.0 million.
-Material variance explanations as compared to FY2020 budget are located on each of the department's budget and information documents (see pages 53-109).
+The FY2021 OMF budget is \$173.7 million.
+Material variance explanations as compared to FY2020 budget are located on each of the department's budget and information documents (see pages 53-112).
 All of the NTTA System labor costs are budgeted in the Operation and Maintenance Fund.
 This allows the Authority to present a complete view of salaries and benefits and to better track staffing-related costs.

-Costs directly associated with the administrative services of the NTTA System (Accounting, Administration, Board, Human Resources, Internal Audit, Legal, Procurement and Business Diversity, Public Affairs, Shared Services and Treasury Management departments), are \$26.9 million or 15.5% of the total budget.
-Overall, the department's budgets have decreased by (\$5.9) million, mainly (\$3.1) million for change in accounting treatment of other post-employment liabilities (OPEB) and (\$3.8) million to adjust for some of the pandemic impact.
+Costs directly associated with the administrative services of the NTTA System (Accounting, Administration, Board, Human Resources, Internal Audit, Legal, Procurement and Business Diversity, Public Affairs, Shared Services and Treasury Management departments), are \$26.8 million or 15.4% of the total budget.
+Overall, the department's budgets have decreased by (\$7.0) million, mainly (\$3.1) million for change in accounting treatment of other post-employment liabilities (OPEB) and (\$3.8) million to adjust for some of the pandemic impact.

-Operations and maintenance costs directly associated with operational services of the NTTA System (Contact Center and Collections, Information Technology, Maintenance, Operations, Project Delivery and Traffic & Incident Management departments) are \$147.1 million or 84.5% of the total budget.
-These departments FY2021 OMF budget decreased by (\$14.6) million due to volume related items impacted by the pandemic such as Zipcash invoicing, postage, credit card fees and image review.
+Operations and maintenance costs directly associated with operational services of the NTTA System (Contact Center and Collections, Information Technology, Maintenance, Operations, Project Delivery and Traffic & Incident Management departments) are \$146.9 million or 84.6% of the total budget.
+These departments FY2021 OMF budget decreased by (\$14.8) million compared to the FY2020 budget, due to volume related items impacted by the pandemic such as Zipcash invoicing, postage, credit card fees and image review.
 However, the budget still allows NTTA to maintain its level of service and safety for the customers.